Back to Insights

 Why This Matters Now

 AI has entered your school.
-The question isn't whether to engage — it's how to engage responsibly.
+The question is not whether to engage but how to engage responsibly.

-The opportunity: Schools with thoughtful AI policies can model responsible digital citizenship, enhance learning outcomes, and prepare students for an AI-augmented future while managing genuine risks.
+The opportunity, however, is substantial.
+Schools with thoughtful AI policies can model responsible digital citizenship, enhance learning outcomes, and prepare students for an AI-augmented future while managing genuine risks.
+The institutions that get this right will distinguish themselves not by avoiding AI but by demonstrating that they can govern it well.

 Definitions and Scope